Litunga

-The Litunga of Barotseland (now in Zambia) is the king of the Barotse people.
+The Litunga of Barotseland (in Zambia) is the King of the Barotse people.
 The Litunga resides near the Zambezi River and the town of Mongu, at Lealui on the floodplain in the dry season, and on higher ground at Limulunga on the edge of the floodplain in the wet season.
 The Litunga moves between these locations in what is known as the Kuomboka ceremony.

-The current Litunga is Lubosi II.
+The current Litunga is Lubosi Imwiko II.